-Linux Public Key
+Linux Private Key

 - Private key is stored on the client (user’s) machine – that is, on the machine where Veeam Backup & Replication runs – usually in the encrypted form.
 To decrypt a private key, you will need to supply a passphrase specified at key creation.

 - Public key is stored on the server (Linux machine) in a special authorized_keys file that contains a list of public keys.